Llama 4 Maverick

 Overview

-Llama 4 Maverick is Meta’s larger open-weight Llama 4 release for teams that prioritize deployment control and model customization.
-Meta’s official launch materials describe Maverick as a natively multimodal MoE model with 17B active parameters and 128 experts, designed to deliver frontier-style quality with self-hosting flexibility.
+Llama 4 Maverick is Meta’s larger released Llama 4 model for teams that prioritize deployment control and model customization.
+Meta’s official launch material describes Maverick as a natively multimodal MoE model with 17B active parameters, 400B total parameters, 128 experts, and a 1 million token context window.

 Capabilities